ierollins-rocket/Hello-world/01-Fund Note.md

 🚀Blast off with Rocket Propulsion Labs’ Rolling Fund!

-Have digital health, fintech, and insurtech startups in your portfolio?
+Have digital health, fintech, and insurtech companies in your portfolio?

 These three sectors are essential, massive contributors to GDP, ripe for digital disruption and are must-haves for the sophisticated LP’s portfolio.